QGE2000/SSIS-Loop-using-data-in-Memory/ReadMe.txt

 3. Run it and create three files renamed with three rows of data in Excel.

 Note:
+1. If flat file as data source, need first ETL to excel file using DATA FLOW TASK.
-1. Similar following operations like 'Execute SQL Task':running stored proc using data from excel as variables; script task; Data flow task ...
+2. Similar following operations like 'Execute SQL Task':running stored proc using data from excel as variables; script task; Data flow task ...
-2. If flat file as data source, need first ETL to excel file using DATA FLOW TASK.
-3. Pros: Provide a flexible approach: avoid stage table in DB to store data from excel; avoid cursor in SQL query; easy to debug; Cons: small amount of input data as variable

 TESTED SUCESSFULLY in VS2017 Community Version